adrianlam15/ubc-grade-prediction/README.md

 ---

 Program will ask for CAMPUS _(UBCV/UBCO)_ and COURSE CODE _(CPSC 110/CPEN 221/...)_.
-It will then output the predicted grade for the course, as well as a graph representation of the data.
+User will have to enter year for prediction, then the program will output the predicted grade for the course, as well as a graph representation of the data.